Understanding & Implementing Common Core Standards

 Dweck, C. (2010).
 Even geniuses work hard.
 Educational Leadership, 68(1), 16–20.
 Alexandria, VA: ASCD.

-EngageNY (New York State Common Core State Standards)
+EngageNY.
+(New York State Common Core State Standards). https://www.engageny.org/common-core-curriculum

 Francis, E. (2016).
 Now that’s a good question!
 How to promote cognitive rigor through classroom questioning.
 Alexandria, VA: ASCD.

-This updated compendium includes over 85 research studies focused on the Common Core State Standards, and encompasses research from multiple sources, such as government entities, independent organizations, and peer-reviewed publications from academic journals and other outlets.
+This updated compendium includes over 85 research studies focused on the Common Core State Standards and encompasses research from multiple sources, such as government entities, independent organizations, and peer-reviewed publications from academic journals and other outlets.
 Each study in the compendium has been summarized and categorized across nine topic areas.
 A URL link to the original research is also provided when possible.
-The compendium is presented below both as a single document as well as individual PDFs of the nine topic areas.
+The compendium is presented below both as a single document and as individual PDFs of the nine topic areas.
 The compendium will be updated regularly as the body of CCSS-related research grows.
-This latest version is updated as of February 10, 2015.
+This latest version was updated as of February 10, 2015. https://www.cep-dc.org/displayDocument.cfm?DocumentID=438

 Goleman, D. (2005).
 Emotional intelligence: Why it can matter more than IQ.
 New York, NY: Bantam.